 Many aspiring entrepreneurs think that they need a lot of capital to start a business.
-But 42% of CEOs from the fastest growing companies in America said that they started their business with less than $5,000.
-So the truth is that you don’t need a lot of money to launch a successful business.
+But 42% of CEOs from the fastest growing companies in America said they started their business with less than $5,000.
+So the truth is you don’t need a lot of money to launch a successful business.

 Everyone has stuff in their home that they want to get rid of.
 You can turn that clutter into cash by listing your unwanted belongings on resale websites like Craigslist, eBay, or Facebook Marketplace.

 To grow your business, use the profits from the sale of your items to purchase more inventory.
 Garage sales, estate sales, and thrift stores are great places to look for products to flip.
 Make sure you focus on a niche that you know a lot about, like clothing or electronics.
-That way you’ll be able to identify high-margin items that you can resell for a big profit.
+That way you’ll be able to identify high-margin items that you can resell for a profit.

 The pandemic has caused an increased need for cleaning services, so it’s a great time to get into the business.
 ZipRecruiter projects that demand for cleaning services will grow 75% in 2021 compared to last year.
 So you should be able to build up a client base quickly by promoting your business on platforms like Nextdoor, Angie’s List, and Facebook Marketplace.